Monrava/gcp-ctf-workshop-public/hints/challenge5.md

 </details>

+## GCP Project Takeover!

 When you complete the bonus challenge, you should be able to access this project in the cloud console in your browser.
 Log in with the Google account you just added.

-You finished the challenge and pwnd the vulnerable Google Cloud Project!
+**You finished the challenge and pwnd the vulnerable Google Cloud Project!**